colbyfayock/colbyfayock.com/src/_pages/react-virtual-conf-2020.md

 [Build Maps with React Leaflet on egghead.io](https://egghead.io/courses/build-maps-with-react-leaflet?af=atzgap)

-## Ebook: Learn Everything to Know About the Jamstack
+## Ebook: Learn All the Things About the Jamstack

 [![](/assets/jamstack-handbook-social.jpg)](https://jamstackhandbook.com/)